Thursday, December 4, 2025

 It is Saturday, September 20th, and I am attending the United Way’s third Over the Edge event.
 Over the Edge, a professional company founded by Paul Griffith in Nova Scotia in 2004 organizes urban repelling events for fundraising, team-building, and custom celebrations.
 Partnering with the Seaway Management Corporation, the Cornwall event raises funds to support local issues such as homelessness, mental health, poverty, food insecurity, and housing.
 To have the opportunity to repel from the Seaway building’s roof located on the corner of Second Street East and Pitt Street, participants must raise a minimum of $1000.

 As soon as I enter the Seaway building, I am hit by a blast from the past.
 The last time I set foot in this building was in 1987 when I left my employment there to move to Toronto.
-Little did I know then that I would someday be standing on the roof in full harness and hard hat, tethered for safety to watch people repel from its roof, my camera, also clipped in, at the ready, But here I am with the first group of brave souls, John Towndrow, Councillor Sarah Good, Fresh Radio 104.3’s Cairo McMillan, and Meghan Anderson.
+Little did I know then that I would someday be standing on the roof in full harness and hard hat, tethered for safety to watch people repel from its roof, my camera, also clipped in, at the ready, But here I am with the first group of brave souls, John Towndrow, Councillor Sarah Good, Fresh Radio 104.3’s Cairo McMillan, and Meghan Henderson.
 I watch as they receive a training session, before being declared ready for the real thing!

 You might also like